seanking/spring-cloud-config/README.md

   ]
 }
 ```
+The results contain the default properties for the `greeting-service` and the properties being overridden by the dev profile.

 ## Update the Greeting Service

 The greeting service can now be updated to utilize the configuration server.
-Introduce the `spring-cloud-starter-config` dependency to provide the libraries needed for the greeting service to communicate with the configuration server.
+Introduce the `spring-cloud-starter-config` dependency into the pom.xml to provide the libraries needed for the greeting service to communicate with the configuration server.

 ```xml
 <dependencies>